Dialectical Behavioral Treatment (DBT)

 The positive effects of DBT treatment are typically demonstrated in stages:

 - The first stage encounters the self-destructive behaviors, such as thoughts of suicide and self-injury, alleviating their emotional motivations.

 - The second stage focuses on the skills contributing to quality of life, those identified above, regulation of emotions, increased stress tolerance, mindfulness, and improved effectiveness in interpersonal relationships.

 - The third stage focuses more specifically on self-esteem and positive self-image contributing to improved interpersonal relationships and a sense of the quality of life.

 - The fourth stage focuses on the development of awareness and experiencing pleasure in life’s activities, enhanced feelings of joy.

-Looking for A DBT Therapist in Los Angeles?
+Looking for A DBT Psychologist in Beverly Hills, Irvine, and Newport Beach?

 At Blair Wellness Group, in Beverly Hills and associated parts of the Los Angeles area, Dialectical Behavioral Treatment is used as a powerful tool to help individuals to gain a better understanding of themselves, comprehension and management of their emotions, mindfulness in their awareness, appreciation, and acceptance of the values of living in the moment.
 Dr. Blair is a caring professional who will assess your specific circumstances and self-identified problems and ascertain the most effective treatments in the framework of the concierge-style practice that allows the patient to schedule the most advantageous times for treatment.
 Now is the time to call Blair Wellness Group and start your life on the road to a new and better future!